 A colonoscopy is a procedure used to see inside the colon and rectum to detect inflammation, ulcers and abnormal growths.
 Polyps and small tumors can even be removed during the procedure.
-The National Digestive Information Diseases Clearinghouse indicates that your first screening colonoscopy should be at age 50 if you have no gastrointestinal symptoms or cancer risk factors.
+The National Institute of Diabetes and Digestive and Kidney Diseases indicates that your first screening colonoscopy should be at age 50 if you have no gastrointestinal symptoms or cancer risk factors.
 There is no reason why you can't exercise after a colonoscopy following a brief recovery period.

-According to the Colorectal Care Program at Columbia University, you should not perform strenuous activities the afternoon or evening following a colonoscopy.
-If you have had a standard procedure, you should be able to resume normal activities, including an exercise regimen, the day after a colonscopy.
-If you are not sure about exercise, consult your doctor.
+If you have had a standard procedure, you should be able to resume normal activities, including an exercise regimen, the day after a colonoscopy.
+If you are not sure about exercise after colonoscopy, consult your doctor.